 The Chair of the Firefighters’ Pension Scheme Advisory Board for Wales may, with the agreement of the members of the board, appoint advisory persons who are not members of the Firefighters’ Pension Scheme Advisory Board for Wales to attend meetings of the Board and any sub committees by invitation.

-- Fire & Rescue Authority Officers (as advisors to Fire & Rescue Authority Members)
+- Fire and Rescue Authority Officers (as advisors to Fire and Rescue Authority Members)

 Member representatives must be able to demonstrate their capacity to attend and complete the necessary preparation for meetings and participate in training as required.

 Members of the Firefighters’ Pension Scheme Advisory Board for Wales must immediately notify the Welsh Ministers in writing (via the Board Secretariat) of any possible conflict of interest they may have.
 However, membership of the 2015 firefighter pension Scheme (or any related Scheme) does not of itself constitute such a conflict.

 As the Board has no decision-making authority, it has no quorum.
 However, all members or their nominated deputies are strongly encouraged to attend.
 If the Chair believes those present do not fully and fairly represent the range of views that may exist among employers or employees as a whole, s/he may terminate the meeting.

 The Chair shall attempt to reach consensus on all issues.
 Failing this, all advice provided by the Board should reflect any diverging views among its members and should be recorded by the Chair.

 The Scheme Advisory Board will usually meet tri-annually, although meetings may be required more regularly from time to time (to discuss issues relating to the valuation of the scheme for instance).
 There may be circumstances where unscheduled meeting needs to be arranged at short (a few weeks) notice.
 Such meetings will be arranged at the discretion of the Chair.